dkessner/APCS/APCS/doc/course_expectations.md

 ### Project(s)

-If you feel that AI will help your project, you are welcome to use it, subject to the following:
+If you feel that AI will help your project, you are welcome to use it.

+Any use of AI for assignments or projects is subject to the following:

-- You must fully document any use of AI code generation in your project.
+- You must fully document any use of AI code generation.
 You may not take credit for code that you did not write.

 - You are responsible for getting your program to run, including debugging all issues.
 Remember that debugging your own code is difficult enough; debugging